Are We Experiencing Reality? or Something Else?

 …Applies to Your Life

-Like we do when we wake up from a dream, we can see that the action that looked sensible in the dream makes no sense to our waking selves.
+It’s like waking up from a dream and being able to see, instantly, that the action that looked sensible in the dream looks ludicrous to our waking selves.

 When we’re ‘awake’ to the fact we are living through our experience, we can often step back and take a second glance at whether an action really makes sense.